 “Next we deal with the old bill.”

-The officer’s name was Nicole Webb, and she lived up pretty closely to my mental image of a lady police detective.
+The officer’s name was Nicole Webb, and she lived up admirably to my mental image of a lady police detective.

 Short and compact, hair up in a tight blonde bun, in her mid-to-late-thirties but trim from half-marathons, martial arts, and a sensible diet.
 No jewelry, and minimal makeup on a tightly alert face.
 Her legs were drawn up as best she could with her ankles bound, the gardening wire biting into the fabric of her suit trousers, her back against the sofa’s footrest.
 Intelligent, watchful eyes looked up at me the moment I opened the door on the shadowed room.